 Walking meditation is a type of Buddhist meditation that uses the action of walking as a way to focus and practice mindfulness.
-There is not one particular way to practice a walking meditation, rather it is a type of meditation that encourages deep focus, concentration and awareness, so it can be done in many different ways.
+There is no one particular way to practice walking meditation, rather it is a type of meditation that encourages deep focus, concentration, and awareness, so it can be done in many different ways.

 This meditation can be quite powerful because it reveals the incredible knowledge and strength our bodies carry, often without our acknowledgment.
-A walking meditation isn’t just great for improving physical health, it improves mental health by helping you slow down and enjoy each incredible moment as it passes.
+Walking meditation isn’t just great for improving physical health, it improves mental health by helping you slow down and enjoy each incredible moment as it passes.

 How To Do Walking Meditation

 To do a walking meditation, you simply need to focus on the act of walking.
 Though that may sound easy, when you start to become mindful of every action involved in walking, you will realize how complex it really is.

 - Find a space where you will not be distracted or bothered.
 Walking meditations can look strange from an outsider’s perspective, so you may also want to find a space where you will not be seen.

 - Begin by standing still and finding your breath.
 Focus on the physical act of breathing in and out.
 Notice how your body automatically does this for you, but you also have the ability to exercise control over it.

 - Start to walk forward 10-15 steps.
 As you do so, become aware of every muscle movement and action involved with taking a step.

 - After 10-15 steps, pause and refocus on your breath.
 Turn around and walk 10-15 steps back in the other direction.

 - Draw your attention back to the action of stepping.
 Take your time and notice how you must use your muscles in synchronicity, releasing and giving pressure.